 Consulting projects are almost always unique, composed of a specific set of deliverables to meet the needs of each client.
 It involves collecting loads of information, most of which will end up being irrelevant.
 For a client to execute recommendations requires careful planning and thorough explaining on the part of the consultant.

 Scrintal has exactly the kind of features to enable and improve this process.
 Parsing through information to find the significant data points is made easier with a hierarchical structure.
 A visual network of connections that was created during the long research phase is valuable in explaining the reasons for recommendations, and the linking and tagging system makes it simple for a client to navigate between different facets of a recommendation.
 The ability to share a board is the perfect medium: a simpler, cleaner, and more easily navigated version of a Prezi presentation.
-However, Roam does have more integrations and may be easier to work with if writing a report rather than creating a presentation.
-In this case, Scrintal and Roam can work as companion tools.
+However, Roam Research does have more integrations and may be easier to work with if writing a report rather than creating a presentation.
+In this case, Scrintal and Roam Research can work as companion tools.

 Knowledge Worker